DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Preliminaries on Continuous Normalizing Flows

 \section{Preliminaries on Continuous Normalizing Flows}

-For better logical flow in the main text, we omit the CNF preliminaries there and include them here instead.
-This section introduces the fundamentals of CNFs and their flow-matching training on general data types.
+For better logical flow in the main text, we move the CNF preliminaries here.
+Continuous normalizing flows (CNFs) have been successful for statistical sampling \citep{tian2024liouville,wuannealing} and counterfactual inference \citep{wu2025po,chaomodeling}.
+This appendix section reviews CNF fundamentals and flow-matching training for general data types.